Skip to main content

 JB's Sixth Annual Airing of the Grievances

-It is that time of year again for the annual “Airing of the Grievances” blog in celebration of Festivus.
+It is that time of year again for the annual “Airing of the Grievances” blog, in celebration of Festivus.
 This is the sixth edition.
-Who knew that it would continue this long.
+Who knew that it would continue on this long.
 As always, we give thanks to Frank Constanza from the TV show Seinfeld, who introduced this beautiful holiday to us twenty-five years ago.
-As we celebrate this anniversary and you put up your “Festivus pole” and prepare for the “Feats of Strength” I will attempt to entertain you a little by sharing my thoughts/opinions since the last time we were here.
+As we celebrate this anniversary, while you put up your “Festivus pole” and prepare for the “Feats of Strength”, I will attempt to entertain you a little by sharing my thoughts/opinions in this space since the last time we were here.
 If you have followed this blog in the past you know that I am here to blow off a little steam on a few topics of my choosing, that will likely have the potential to offend you.
-If you are new to this space and are hyper sensitive, or easily trigged, I implored you to click out now and scroll to something softer and more touchy-feely.
+If you are new to this blog and are hyper sensitive, or easily trigged, I implore you to click out now and scroll to something softer and more touchy-feely.
 This is not it.
 If I am not offending everyone with something then I will have to try harder next year.
-I have a very wide range o
+I have

 Uncle JB’s Alternative School for Shelter in Place